When Christopher Blake's wife got pregnant for the first time, the couple didn't read up on anything that could go wrong.

 Myth: Miscarriages are rare.

 In a national survey of more than 1,000 adults, more than half said they thought miscarriages happened 5% of the time or less.
 In reality, about 20% of all known pregnancies end in miscarriage.
-And the number is probably higher, since many happen before a woman even knows she’s pregnant.
+And the number is probably higher, since many happen before a woman even knows they are pregnant.

 Alison Jacobson didn’t know of anyone who’d miscarried until she lost two pregnancies herself and people started sharing their own stories.